minakamoto/pcshscr2023/docs/webapp/teachers/2nd.md

           }
         ```

-        - If other settings are also in place, the following applies.
+        - If you have other settings, the following example will apply.
+          - Do not forget to put `,` at the end of the setting item above the one you have added.
+            - In the example below, `"python.languageServer": "Pylance"` -> `"python.languageServer": "Pylance",`

           ```js
           {